Mount Pleasant, Iowa: Public schools

 The public school system in Mount Pleasant is administered by the Mount Pleasant Community School District.
 The district oversees the high school, middle school and four elementary schools, Harlan, Lincoln, Salem, and Van Allen.
 The WisdomQuest Education Center serves as an alternative high school for the district.

 Higher education

-The city is home to Iowa Wesleyan University, which, founded in 1842, ranks as the oldest coeducational college/university west of the Mississippi River.
+The city was home to Iowa Wesleyan University, which, founded in 1842, ranked as the oldest coeducational college/university west of the Mississippi River.
 The P.E.O.
 Sisterhood, an international philanthropic organization for women, was founded on the campus in Mount Pleasant by seven Iowa Wesleyan students.

 Transportation

 Amtrak, the national passenger rail system, provides service to Mount Pleasant, operating its California Zephyr daily in both directions between Chicago, Illinois, and Emeryville, California, across the bay from San Francisco.

 U.S. Route 34 bypasses Mount Pleasant to the north, while U.S. Route 218/Iowa Highway 27 bypass the city to the east.
 These highways' former routes through the city are now designated as business routes.

 The Mount Pleasant Municipal Airport (FAA Identifier: MPZ) is at an elevation of 730 ft (222.5 m) and is located 3 mi southeast of the city.
 The airport started operations in March 1945.
 As of May 2014 it has 2 runways: Runway 15/33 is hard surfaced (asphalt) and is 4001 ft long × 75 ft wide (1220 m × 23 m) with runway edge lights; Runway 03/21 is turf and is 1965 ft long × 120 ft wide (599 m × 37 m) marked by yellow cones.